Oddidude/SnakeNEAT/README.md

 Controls are fairly basic:

-- G - Print the neural network structure of the current fittest snake to console
+- F - Print the neural network structure of the current fittest snake to console
-- Space - Toggle between viewing the snakes and stats or only stats
+- J - Toggle between viewing the snakes and stats or only stats
 - P - Toggle pause game
 - Q - Stop the program running